-This graduate program in clinical dietetics (CD) has been developed for two distinct audiences: Students requiring supervised practice to take the national dietetic registration examination (Track A) and those interested in only a master's degree because supervised practice hours have already been met (Track B).
+This graduate program in clinical dietetics has been developed for two distinct audiences: Students requiring supervised practice in order to take the national dietetic registration examination (Track A) and those interested in only a master's degree because supervised practice hours have already been met or are not desired (Track B).

 Track A's supervised practice sites are diverse, providing access to different health systems, and a wide demographic of patients.
 These practice sites are available locally, regionally, and internationally.
 In addition to the supervised practice sites, clinical applications will be taught in technologically superior simulation laboratories.
-The M.S. in clinical dietetics will use problem-based learning, meaningful and sustainable group projects, and multiple opportunities to demonstrate critical thinking as they emerge as highly trained and sought after entry level registered dietitians/nutritionists.
-The program is 49 to 52 credits.
+The M.S. in clinical dietetics will use problem-based learning, meaningful and sustainable group projects, and multiple opportunities to demonstrate critical thinking as they emerge as highly trained and sought after registered dietitians and dietetic professionals.

-Track B is developed for the practicing RDN who seeks an advanced degree in clinical dietetics.
+Track B is developed for the practicing professional who seeks an advanced degree in clinical dietetics.
 Track B requires 39 to 42 credits.
-The track will facilitate a deeper understanding of the nutritional assessment process, pathophysiology and the role of nutrition in treatment of complex disease states, and research methods.
+The track will address pathophysiology and the role of nutrition in prevention and treatment.